typedb/typedb-docs/02-clients/01-studio.md

 ### Download & install

-Download TypeDB distributive/package for your particular OS from the [Download page](https://vaticle.com/download#typedb-studio.
+Download TypeDB distributive/package for any popular OS family from the [Download page](https://vaticle.com/download#typedb-studio.

 Follow proper installation procedure of the OS in use.